gbozee/beeola.me/content/blog/git-modules-to-the-rescue/index.md

 The above project setup makes it very easy to setup a development environment in a matter of minutes.
 The only command required is `yarn install` and all dependencies are available.

 But when thinking about deploying to production, The following problems occured.
-1. Inconsitency in build during development and on production platform [Netlify](https://www.netlify.com/).
+1. Inconsistency in build during development and on production platform [Netlify](https://www.netlify.com/).
 The solution was to use [Gitlab Piplines]() and build the applications in a Docker container.
 The resulting build, grouped by folders, was then commited to a deploy repo which is then picked up by [Netlify](https://www.netlify.com/)

 2. The time to build all the apps took over 17 minutes.
 This made deploying small changes very painful and increased the time required to resolve bug fixes